I want to extend a HUGE thank you to all my wonderful clients for your continued support of my practice.

 - One day prior to your appointment, I will email a reminder to confirm your appointment and ask if you have any signs of illness.
 Please cancel and reschedule if you do not feel well.
 No cancellation fees apply for illness.

 - On the day of your appointment, please come alone if possible.
-There is no seating outside the office door or in reception.
-Please arrive MAX 5 minutes early, and wait for me to open the door for you.
+There is no seating outside the office door.
+Please arrive on time/ no more than 5 minutes early.

 - If you arrive late, your appointment will still end at the scheduled time and you will be charged for the full time booked.